What do good tests look like, and do you even need a Golang testing framework? It’s a loaded question with an open answer.

 }

-Example borrowed from the GoConvey pkg page
+Example borrowed from the GoConvey pkg pag

 Ginkgo

-All these features come together to deliver a framework that gives you plenty of control, using labels to organize tests however you want, while also letting you specify cleanup on a test suite level or on each individual test.
+All these features come together to deliver a Golang testing framework that gives you plenty of control, using labels to organize tests however you want, while also letting you specify cleanup on a test suite level or on each individual test.

 Ginkgo’s test results output is very readable and can be made available in several formats.
 You can also customize how the test output is collected.
+The setup and teardown functionality helps identify why a test fails by providing detailed logs and relevant information about the failing test.

 To aid in filtering, running, profiling, and generating test suites, Ginkgo offers a CLI tool.
 It monitors the test code, so if any changes are made, the tests are rerun.